Topological $p_x+ip_y$ inter-valley coherent state in Moir\'e MoTe$_2$/WSe$_2$ heterobilayers: The mean-field analysis for TIVC states with finite Q

-{\bf The mean-field calculation for topological IVC states with finite $\bm{Q}$. }To see the effects of interactions clearly, we project the density-density interaction onto the two moir\'e bands $E_{\tau}(\bm{k})$ near half-filling as shown in Fig.~\ref{fig:fig1}d, arising from the $K$ valley of MoTe$_2$ layer and the $-K$ valley of WSe$_2$ layer with the same spin.
+To see the effects of interactions clearly, we project the density-density interaction onto the two moir\'e bands $E_{\tau}(\bm{k})$ near half-filling as shown in Fig.~\ref{fig:fig1}d, arising from the $K$ valley of MoTe$_2$ layer and the $-K$ valley of WSe$_2$ layer with the same spin.
 The effective Hamiltonian becomes